Multiscale feedback drives viral evolution and epidemic dynamics: Results and discussion

 or

-Regarding the equilibria of the macroscopic system, they must belong to one of the following cases: \begin{itemize} \item[(i)] Case $\chi>0$.
-It results in four different scenarios according to the value of $\beta_{00}$ and $\beta_{01}$:
+\\ and the equilibria of the macroscopic system must fall into one of the following cases: \begin{itemize} \item[(i)] Case $\chi>0$, \textbf{waning immunity}.
+There are four different scenarios according to the value of the transmission rates $\beta_{00}$ and $\beta_{01}$: \begin{itemize} \item[(i$_1$)] If $\beta_{00}=0$ and $\beta_{01}>0$ then it follows that, necessarily, the master recovery rate must vanish, $\pi_0=0$; the macroscopic equilibrium point takes the form